SaharukhShaikh/SaharukhShaikh/README.md

 <br/>

 <p>
-A Skilled FullStack Web Developer 🚀 from India.
+A skilled UI/UX Designer 🚀 from India.
 Always working on some project or learning something new!
 <br/>
-Stacks I have worked with : React-Redux
+Stacks I have worked with : React and Django
 <br/>
 Things I am currently experimenting with : Desinging tools like Figma, adobe xd etc.
 <br/>